 The bad news is that when we continually engage in thoughts, beliefs, emotions, and behaviors that generate negative emotions, our brains actually get better at generating these negative emotions.
-And as we get older, the brain becomes more and more resistant to change.
+And as we get older, the brain becomes more and more fixed and resistant to change.

 Activity: Positive memory